wrymax/machine-learning-assignments/README.md

 - Implement back-propagation to compute partial derivative of J(theta), which is the gradient used for gradient descent algorithm;
 - Regularize the gradient of J(theta);
 - Start training by fmincg.

+## Week 6.
+Neural Networks Practical Stuff

+This week, we implement some practical code for neural network.

+## Week 7.
+Support Vector Machine

+Here simply implements an spam email classifier by SVM.